-You are cordially invited to attend our annual meeting of stockholders, which will be held at Hess Corporation, 1501 McKinney Street, Houston, Texas 77010, on Wednesday, June 5, 2019 at 9:00 a.m., local time.
+You are cordially invited to participate in our annual meeting of stockholders, which will be held as a virtual meeting, on Wednesday, June 3, 2020 at 9:00 a.m., Central Time.
+We look forward to sharing more about our company at our annual meeting.